jrveatch/trsmscans/README.md

 ## Installation

-Most of the installation is done via scripts that are provided in the `scripts` directory.
-You can call `source first.sh` to automate the installation, assuming you have the dependencies installed.
+Most of the installation is done via scripts that are provided.
+You can call `source first.sh` from the top directory to automate the installation, assuming you have the dependencies installed.
 This will set up the `ScannerS` and `HiggsTools` submodules, install both packages, create a python virtual environment and install the necessary python modules.

 ## Every login